FAIRmat-NFDI/nomad-docs/docs/examples/computational_data/schema_plugins.md

 [Guide to Computational MetaInfo](metainfo.md) describes how these schemas are used to organize standard computational data within an [Entry](../../reference/glossary.md#entry) in the NOMAD repository.

-!!!
-Attention
-    This page is under construction.
-We will be adding content below to guide you in the development of your own computational schema plugins.

 <!-- TODO Add best practices + tips for schema implementation/design -->
 <!-- ### Best practices for computational parser design -->